marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Marlie Tandoc
+title: Marlie Tandoc, PhD

 # Full name (for SEO)
 first_name: Marlie
-last_name: Tandoc
+last_name: Tandoc, PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD candidate,         researcher, psychologist, neuroscientist
+role: Data Analyst,         researcher, psychologist, neuroscientist

 # Organizations/Affiliations to show in About widget
 organizations: